Characters: Phineas And Ferb Main Characters

 , he's yelling at his sister again."

 - Vague Age: Lampshaded in The Movie, when Doofenshmirtz-2 says he did anything a puppet said when he was their age.
 Phineas says, "How old do you think we are?"
 Doof-2 says it's hard to tell with the one eye.

 - Victorious Childhood Friend: With Isabella based on things Povenmire said.

 - Except that them screwing with time means the future that suggests these are the possibilities may or may not come to pass.

-- Vocal Evolution: Wait, is his voice actually getting higher?
+- Vocal Evolution: Is his voice getting higher?

 - What the Hell, Hero?: To Perry in the movie, thinking he was just a cover and that Perry didn't really love him and Ferb, not realizing that Perry had been hiding his secret agent identity to avoid being relocated to another family.